netdata/netdata/database/engine/README.md

 Agent itself.

-In addition, the dbengine is the only mode that supports changing the data collection update frequency (`granularity secs`) without losing the metrics your Agent already gathered and stored.
+In addition, the dbengine is the only mode that supports changing the data collection update frequency (`update every`) without losing the metrics your Agent already gathered and stored.

 ## Configuration